ilovekanextension/m3-scrolls/Library/Category Theory/3. Functors Between Categories/Definitions/Categorical Diagram.md

 Formally, a diagram of $\mathsf{C}$ is therefore just (the image of) a functor $F$ from a small category $\mathsf{I}$ to $\mathsf{C}$.
 We proceed to say that $\mathsf{I}$ is the **index** of $F$ and that $F$ has the **shape** of $\mathsf{I}$.

-Diagrams are usually depicted visually as directed edges between vertices as follows.
+Visually, diagrams may be depicted as directed edges between vertices.
+The following is an example.

 ```tikz
 \usepackage{amsmath, amssymb, amsfonts, tikz-cd}